Grants in Aid

 Back to topWhat happens if my grant application is successful

-If successful, you will be sent a grant agreement.
-Payments are made after you have correctly signed and returned your grant agreement.
+If your application is successful, you will receive a grant agreement.
+Payments will be made after the signed agreement has been returned.